About the project

 News

-Paper on Climate Vis Accepted for Publication
+Regina Schuster's Paper on Climate Vis was Accepted for Publication

 We are thrilled to share that Regina Schuster’s paper, titled “Being Simple on Complex Issues” – Accounts on Visual Data Communication about Climate Change, has been accepted for publication in the IEEE Transactions on Visualization and Computer Graphics (TVCG) journal in 2024!